 Get details about your Mac, check its warranty and learn how to free up space.
 See the System Information User Guide.

 Access the complete UNIX operating system in macOS.
 See the Terminal User Guide.

 Customise VoiceOver, the screen reader built into macOS.
 See the VoiceOver User Guide.

-You can change the look of the menu bar, desktop picture, Dock and built-in apps by choosing a light or dark appearance in System Preferences.
+You can change the look of the menu bar, desktop picture, Dock and built-in apps by choosing a light or dark appearance in System Settings.

-During downtime, or if you reach the time limit set for apps in Screen Time preferences, app icons are dimmed and an hourglass icon is shown.
-See Schedule downtime in Screen Time.
+During downtime, or if you reach the time limit set for apps in Screen Time settings, app icons are dimmed and an hourglass icon is shown.
+See Manage downtime in Screen Time.